 You can add or modify entitlements while adding a new business rule or editing an existing one.
 You can only do so after you've added a target system.

-Delete an entitlement
+Remove an entitlement